 3.1.3.
 Managing Processes

 A process is a running instance of a program, which requires memory to store both the program itself and its operating data.
 The kernel is in charge of creating and tracking processes.
 When a program runs, the kernel first sets aside some memory, loads the executable code from the file system into it, and then starts the code running.
 It keeps information about this process, the most visible of which is an identification number known as the process identifier (PID).

 The kernel allows several independent instances of the same program to run, but each is allowed to access only its own time slices and memory.
-Their data thus remain independent.
+Their data thus remains independent.